Some organizations do it well, but many find it a challenge.

 There is the full spectrum, ranging from having no metrics at all, to a monthly ritual of preparing a HUGE report deck (that unfortunately often just gets ignored).
 Likewise some metrics can be manipulated or played, disguising the real situation.
 It's quite a conundrum.... but we are here to help.

-In this article we're going to specifically focus on incident management metrics, outlining a framework to select them as well as some of our personal favourites.
+In this article we're going to specifically focus on incident management metrics, outlining a framework to select them as well as some of our personal favorites.
 While there are many areas of IT service management (ITSM), this is a great starting point because it's relevant to every organisation and you can see the results of your effort in a relatively short time-frame.
 So here we go!

 Great Guidelines for choosing Metrics and KPIs